 New York State is known for being innovative and forward-facing and Syracuse University is at the center of it.
 Ranked among the top 60 universities in the nation, and classified in the top tier for research activity among all U.S. doctoral universities, Syracuse is home to many top 20 programs, including architecture, art, communications, entrepreneurship and emerging enterprises, industrial design, and social work, as well as several top ranked graduate programs.
 Undergraduates can also study at the Maxwell School, recognized as one of the world's best graduate schools for Public Affairs.

 With more than 200 majors and 100 minors across 13 schools and colleges, Syracuse offers a rigorous private education within an inclusive, welcoming community of students and scholars from all 50 U.S. states and more than 130 countries.
 More than 4,000 international students are enrolled, about 20% of the total student body.

 - Prepare for a global career through coursework in one of our learning centers in New York City, Los Angeles, and Washington D.C., or study abroad through one of the University’s eight overseas centers or World Partner affiliations.

-- You’ll be supported by many services that help ensure a rich and productive experience, including first-year experience programs, faculty and peer advisors, a robust campus safety department, tutoring and study centers, and Health Services.
+- You'll be supported by many services that help ensure a rich and productive experience, including first-year experience programs, faculty and peer advisors, a robust campus safety department, tutoring and study centers, and Health Services.

 - When you arrive on campus, a special orientation program will help you adjust to life in the U.S. Our Slutzker Center for International Services provides the opportunity to participate in English conversation practice groups, and attend special events to meet other students from around the world.

 - Choose from more than 300 clubs and organizations, including the Asian Students in America Club, the European Student Association and sports clubs like rugby and soccer.